shaniasinha/shaniasinha.github.io/README.md

-# shaniasinha.github.io
+# A Profile in Progress

-A record of my ups and downs
+I want to create a website that documents my life: personal growth, career and other cool things I learn along the way.